 It is important that students learn to order fractions by comparing them.
 The ability to order and the ability to compare should be based on students' constructed representations of fractions.
 They should arise from problem-solving situations that allow students to develop a sense of the value of a fraction.
 It is this sense of fraction that allows students to compare two fractions and conclude that one is greater than the other.
 In contrast, instruction that is done out of context tends to promote learning algorithms that neglect the meaning of the fraction.

 Students in the junior grades already have strong ideas about the properties of whole numbers.
 However, when students begin to work with fractions, they often experience a cognitive imbalance - a sense that what was true is no longer true.
-For example, students have learned that when two whole numbers are present, the larger number indicates a greater quantity.
+For example, students have learned that when there are two whole numbers, the greater number indicates a greater quantity.
 Students attempt to transfer their knowledge and skills to fractions.
 For example, in trying to compare \(\frac{1}{6}\) to \(\frac{1}{3}\), some students believe that \(\frac{1}{6}\) is greater than \(\frac{1}{3}\), since 6 is greater than 3.
 They feel out of balance if they are told that they are wrong.
 To avoid such situations, learning must be based on an analytical view of the fraction rather than on an automatic or algorithmic approach.

 It is important to work thoroughly on the comparison of fractions before the equivalence of fractions.
 This is very complex and the comparison serves as a catalyst for understanding equivalent fractions.

-This first strategy consists in representing the two fractions in question with a model.
-For example, let's compare the fractions \(\frac{2}{5}\) and \(\frac{3}{8}\).
+This first strategy consists of representing the fractions with a model.
+For example, the fractions \(\frac{2}{5}\) and \(\frac{3}{8}\) can be compared using fraction strips:

 \(\frac{2}{5}\)